Bowed tendon

+A bowed tendon is a term for a tendon injury in a horse that causes swelling in one or more tendons creating a "bowed" appearance.
+It is a form of tendinitiscausing inflammation and often involving torn collagen fibers.

-Description of tendinitis in horses
+Tendinitis in horses

-Tendinitis usually involves disruption of the tendon fibers.
-It is most commonly seen in the superficial digital flexor tendon (SDFT) in a front leg—the tendon that runs down the back of the leg, closest to the surface.
-Tendinitis creating a "bow" is uncommon in the deep digital flexor tendon (DDFT) of a front leg, but is not uncommon in the pastern and foot regions.
+Tendinitis typically involves disruption of tendon fibers and is most commonly observed in the superficial digital flexor tendon (SDFT) of the front leg, which runs along the back of the limb near the surface.
+The formation of a visible “bow” is less common in the deep digital flexor tendon (DDFT) of the front leg but occurs more frequently in the pastern and foot regions.
 Tendinitis of the SDFT or DDFT in the hind leg is less common.

 When the SDFT is damaged significantly, there is a thickening of the tendon, giving it a bowed appearance when the leg is viewed from the side.
 Bows usually occur in the middle of the tendon region, although they may also be seen in the upper third, right below the knee or hock (high bows), and lower third, just above the fetlock (low bows).

 Causes and factors of tendinitis in horses

-Excessive Strain
+Excessive strain

 Excessive strain on a tendon can damage its collagen fibers.
 This is most commonly seen in performance horses that gallop or jump, who usually strain a tendon as a result of fetlock overextension when their weight is loaded on one leg.
 The overextension of the fetlock causes overstretching of the flexor tendons, resulting in the rupture of tendon fibers.
 Horses in intense training, especially those that were not conditioned properly, may damage many collagen fibers.
 This may occur gradually or suddenly.

 After the fibers are torn, the tendon hemorrhages and collects fluid (edema), creating swelling and lameness in the area as well as increasing the pressure.
 The increase in pressure may damage the tendon further by destroying the cross-linking of undamaged collagen fibers and preventing the flow of blood to the area.

-The SDFT
+Superficial digital flexor tendon

-The middle third of the SDFT is most likely to suffer from tendinitis for several reasons.
+The middle third of the superficial digital flexor tendon (SDFT) is most likely to suffer from tendinitis for several reasons.

 The SDFT is narrower in its middle third than its top or bottom sections, making it weaker.
 The top and bottom of the SDFT has a better supply of blood as well, with the top third supplied by the vessels from the knee, and the bottom third supplied by the vessels in the fetlock.
 The middle third has a poor supply of blood, relying on the tiny vessels of the peritendon (the membrane that surrounds the tendons).
 If this supply is for some reason compromised, the collagen fibers in the area may die, weakening the tendon in that area and making it more likely to tear.

 The SDFT branches below the fetlock, creating a sling under the back of the joint.
 Thus, overextension of the fetlock is more likely to overstretch the SDFT than the DDFT, which simply travels straight down behind the fetlock and pastern, to attach to the coffin bone.